honojs/website/api/context.md

 ## env

-Environment variables, secrets, and KV namespaces are known as bindings.
+In Cloudflare Workers Environment variables, secrets, KV namespaces, D1 database, R2 bucket etc. that are bound to a worker are known as bindings.
 Regardless of type, bindings are always available as global variables and can be accessed via the context `c.env.BINDING_KEY`.

 ```ts
 // Environment object for Cloudflare Workers